AnanyaAnuragAnand/identifying-unique-oligomers/README.md

 # identifying-unique-oligomers
-This repo will help you identify unique 10-mer sequences and performing multiple tasks on them Task description:
+This repo will help you identify unique 10-mer sequences and performing multiple tasks on them.
+Task description:
 Take the ‘proteins.fasta’ file as input and produce the following tables as output:
 1. A list of each of the unique 10mer sequences in the input file, with a count of how many times each occurs.
 It should be two tab-separated columns with the 10mer sequence in the first column and its counts in the second column, sorted in decreasing order by count.
 As a bonus, include a third column that contains an ‘X’ if the counts of the peptide are in the 20th to 30th percentile of overall counts (with the first percentile being the highest).